-I believe that you cannot out-supplement a poor diet and lifestyle, that no supplement can replace finding balance through proper nutrition, detoxification, daily sunlight exposure, movement, forgiveness, human touch and connection, sweating/cold exposure, meditation, time spent in nature, proper circadian rhythm entrainment, restorative sleep and connecting to your purpose, but a magnesium supplement is one exception.
+I believe that you cannot out-supplement a poor diet and lifestyle, that no supplement can replace finding balance through proper nutrition, detoxification, daily sunlight exposure, movement, forgiveness, human touch and connection, sweating/cold exposure, (possibly) meditation, time spent in nature, proper circadian rhythm entrainment, restorative sleep and connecting to your purpose, but a magnesium supplement is one exception.

 A magnesium supplement is safe, affordable, natural, and gentle.
 It’s an important enzyme cofactor essential to several metabolic processes and Mg-ATP development, one of the main forms of energy that take place in every process of the body.
 Magnesium must ideally be repleted on a daily basis as a preventative approach to mitochondrial dysfunction.
 It benefits all areas of your body and mind, is critical for bone health, and you can use it as much as it benefits you, as one nutrient with many downstream effects.

-Magnesium is the biggest detoxification and repair agent in the entire biology and is one of the most important defenses against the hyperinflammatory modern environment today (especially in urbanized, built up areas, indoors, and in cities).
+Magnesium is the biggest detoxification and repair agent in the entire biology and is one of the most important defenses against the hyperinflammatory modern environment today (especially in urbanized, built up areas, indoors, and in major cities).
 Every single activity, process and form of waste created all depend on magnesium to make it happen and eliminate the waste.
 Magnesium is alkaline, directly countering the acidic PH levels of everything, including wastes and oxidative waste.
 Magnesium is necessary for Ca+2 and calcium (mineral regulation), implicated in optimal immune system function and cellular signaling in the whole body.
 It’s also required for the conversion of cholesterol sulfate in the skin from daily sunlight exposure into the active form of vitamin D in your body.

-Because it is a water-soluble, rapidly depleted mineral in which you pee out the excess instead of storing it, and the planet’s unsustainable farming practices have left agricultural soils (therefore your food) depleted of minerals, magnesium ought to be taken daily, especially as stress (physical, environmental, emotional) and refined sucrose consumption (including grains and some fruits) also depletes magnesium levels by depleting the body’s natural defense against all inflammation and oxidative stress.
+Because it is a water-soluble, rapidly depleted mineral in which you pee out the excess instead of storing it, and the planet’s unsustainable farming practices have left most agricultural soils (therefore your food) depleted of minerals, magnesium ought to be taken daily, especially as stress (physical, environmental, emotional) and refined sucrose consumption (including grains and some fruits) also depletes magnesium levels by depleting the body’s natural defense against all inflammation and oxidative stress.